 Yield: about 60 2” cookies

-Dough Ingredients: 1 cup (2 sticks) unsalted butter, softened 1 cup granulated sugar ½ teaspoon sea salt 1 ½ tsp peppermint extract ¼ cup + 1 tbsp black cocoa (i use King Arthur)* ½ cup unsweetened natural cocoa 1 3/4 cups all-purpose flour Coarse sea salt for sprinkling Icing Ingredients: 2 cups confectioners' sugar 5-6 tbsp water 4 tsp meringue powder (optional. i like Wilton)* crushed candy canes for sprinkling*
+Dough Ingredients: 1 cup (2 sticks) unsalted butter, softened 1 cup granulated sugar ½ teaspoon sea salt 1 ½ tsp peppermint extract ¼ cup + 1 tbsp black cocoa (i use King Arthur)* ½ cup unsweetened natural cocoa 1 3/4 cups all-purpose flour Coarse sea salt for sprinkling Icing Ingredients: 2 cups confectioners' sugar 5-6 tbsp water pinch salt 4 tsp meringue powder (optional. i like Wilton)* crushed candy canes for sprinkling*

 I have been growing nasturtium, an edible plant, for several years now.
 This year I planted a bunch of new edible flowers in my garden: bachelor buttons, gem marigolds, bright lights cosmos, and chamomile.
 I always save the seed packets so I can identify new plants once (if!) they pop up.
 Well somehow I lost one particular seed packet, so all summer I assumed the pretty plants with scalloped leaves and purple flowers were just pretty weeds.
 In fact so many started popping up that I almost pulled them, fearing they were too invasive!